 The EuroDry Series B Preferred Shares paid dividends in-kind until January 29, 2019 at a rate of 5% per annum.
-The dividend rate increased to 12% for the two years following January 29, 2019 and to 14% thereafter and is payable only in cash.
-Cash dividends are declared at each quarter and actual payments are made within the following quarter.
-If a cash dividend is paid on the Company's common stock after January 29, 2019 the holders of EuroDry Series B Preferred Shares will receive an additional cash dividend in an amount equal to 40% of the common stock dividend it would have received on an as-converted basis.
-The EuroDry Series B Preferred Shares are convertible into common shares at the option of their holders at any time, and at the option of the Company only if certain share price and liquidity milestones are met.
-Each EuroDry Series B Preferred Share will be convertible into common shares at an initial conversion price of \$31.64 (subject to adjustment for certain events, including upon a default).
-EuroDry Series B Preferred Shares are redeemable in cash by the Company at any time after January 29, 2019.
+The dividend rate increased to 12% for the two years following January 29, 2019 and to 14% thereafter and was payable only in cash.
+Cash dividends were declared at each quarter and actual payments were made within the following quarter.
+If a cash dividend was paid on the Company's common stock after January 29, 2019 the holders of EuroDry Series B Preferred Shares would receive an additional cash dividend in an amount equal to 40% of the common stock dividend it would have received on an asconverted basis.
+The EuroDry Series B Preferred Shares were convertible into common shares at the option of their holders at any time, and at the option of the Company only if certain share price and liquidity milestones were met.
+Each EuroDry Series B Preferred Share would be convertible into common shares at an initial conversion price of \$31.64 (subject to adjustment for certain events, including upon a default).
+EuroDry Series B Preferred Shares were redeemable in cash by the Company at any time after January 29, 2019.
 Holders of EuroDry Series B Preferred Shares may require the Company to redeem their shares only upon the occurrence of certain corporate events.